mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

-To show how virtual threads work, we'll use the same example we used in the Kotlin Coroutine article.
-Let's say we want to describe our morning routine.
+We'll use the same example we used in the Kotlin Coroutine article to show how virtual threads work.
+Let's describe our morning routine.
 Every morning, we take a bath:

 ```java
 static Thread bathTime() {